amitjena40/panoramic-rabbit-f7e5e/content/pages/index.md

     content: >
       I am pursuing Integrated Masters of Technology in Mathematics and Computing at [Indian Institute of Technology (Indian School of Mines) Dhanbad](https://www.iitism.ac.in/).
+My prime area of research interest is in Natural Language Processing, Deep Learning, and Machine Learning in general.
+I have previously worked on Sarcasm Detection in conversational settings, which led to the publication of my first research paper.
-My aim is to use my knowledge and experience of working on various projects to build products that can positively impact the lives of people in their day-to-day activities.
-My prime area of research interest is in Natural Language Processing, Deep Learning and Machine Learning in general.
+      Currently, I am interested in working on methods that can help in the interpretability of large language models for various NLP tasks.
+I am also interested in NLP methods that deal with multilingual data, especially in the Indian context.
+I intend to use my knowledge and experience of working on various projects to build products that can positively impact the lives of people in their day-to-day activities.
     actions:
       - label: Contact Me
         url: /contact